Suvarna-06/OrangeHRM_ManualTestingProject/README.md

 Test cases: How to test scenarios – steps to follow up

 Test Execution: Execute test Cases registering expected results against actual results registering pass/fail

-Bug Report: Identifying defects & reporting them to the developer accordingly

-RTM (Requirement Traceability Matrix): Capturing all requirements proposed by the client and requirement traceability in a single document

 Decision Table: Technique used to test system behavior for different input combinations